PaloAltoNetworks/terraform-ansible-intro/docs/index.md

 * A laptop with Internet connectivity
 * A standards-compliant web browser (Google Chrome recommended)
+* Understanding of Linux operating system basics
-* Proficiency with a Linux text editor (e.g., vim, nano, emacs, etc.)
+* Proficiency with a Linux text editor (e.g., vim, nano, or emacs)

 ## About This Lab